cocotb/cocotb/docs/source/pytest_plugin.rst

 Configuration
 =============

-Thanks to :py:mod:`cocotb_tools.pytest.plugin`, cocotb can be configured in many ways.
+Thanks to :py:mod:`cocotb_tools._pytest.plugin`, cocotb can be configured in many ways.

 Precedence order of configuring cocotb from the highest to the lowest priority:

-1. :py:func:`cocotb_tools.pytest.hdl.HDL` attributes set at fixture or test function level
+1. :py:func:`cocotb_tools._pytest.hdl.HDL` attributes set at fixture or test function level
 2. :py:deco:`!pytest.mark.cocotb_runner` marker used with test functions.
 3. ``--cocotb-*`` command line arguments when invoking them with `pytest`_ command line interface.
 4. ``COCOTB_*`` environment variables.